Traditional Hong Kong Curry Chicken

 History of Hong Kong and Curry

-During the Hong Kong colonial years, the British government mobilized many Indian and Nepalese soldiers to Hong Kong.
-They brought over their food and spices and begun the curry expansion in Hong Kong.
-It became popular to serve curry in restaurants to cater to the new community of people in Hong Kong.
+When you travel to Hong Kong, you will find people from all parts of the world.
+Once upon a time, Hong Kong was renowned as the financial hub of Asia.
+During the colonial years, the British government mobilized many Indian and Nepalese soldiers to Hong Kong.
+They brought over their food and spices and began the curry expansion in the city.
+It became popular to serve curry in restaurants to cater to the new community of people.

 Ingredients